Cosets of free field algebras via arc spaces: Introduction

 There are two well-known functors from the category of VOAs to the category of commutative rings.
 The first, which was introduced by Zhu \cite{Z}, assigns to a vertex algebra $\cV$ a commutative ring $R_{\cV}$.
 It is defined as the vector space quotient of $\cV$ by the span of all elements of the form $a_{(-2)} b$ for all $a,b \in \cV$.
 The normally ordered product on $\cV$ descends to a commutative, associative product on $R_{\cV}$.
 Strong generators for $\cV$ give rise to generators for $R_{\cV}$; in particular, $R_{\cV}$ is finitely generated if and only if $\cV$ is strongly finitely generated.
 Recall that $\cV$ is said to be {\it $C_2$-cofinite} if $R_{\cV}$ is finite-dimensional as a vector space.
 This is a key starting assumption in Zhu's work on modularity of characters of modules for rational vertex algebras \cite{Z}, and it implies that $\cV$ has finitely many simple $\mathbb{Z}_{\geq 0}$-graded modules.

 The second functor comes from Li's canonical decreasing filtration $F^{\bullet} \cV$ that is defined on any VOA $\cV$, such that the associated graded algebra $\text{gr}^F(\cV)$ is a differential graded commutative ring \cite{Li}.
-Typically, $\cV$ is linearly isomorphic to $\text{gr}^F(\cV)$, and a strong generating set for $\cV$ gives rise to a generating set for $\text{gr}^F(\cV)$ as a differential algebra.
+If $\cV$ has finite-dimensional weight spaces (which is the case in all our examples), $\cV$ is linearly isomorphic to $\text{gr}^F(\cV)$, and a strong generating set for $\cV$ gives rise to a generating set for $\text{gr}^F(\cV)$ as a differential algebra.
 In fact, $R_{\cV}$ can be identified with the zeroth graded component of $\text{gr}^F(\cV)$, so $R_{\cV}$ generates $\text{gr}^F(\cV)$ as a differential algebra.
 If $\cV$ is {\it freely generated} by a set of fields $\{\alpha_i\}$, then $\text{gr}^F(\cV)$ is just the differential polynomial algebra generated by $\{\alpha_i\}$.
 However, if $\cV$ is not freely generated, it is a difficult and important problem to find all differential algebraic relations in $\text{gr}^F(\cV)$.